 Expats should find it easy to get around Rome, thanks to its comprehensive and efficient public transport networks.
 The metro system is extensive and runs frequently, with suburban train routes that stretch into its outskirts.
 Some buses run to areas not connected by train.

-The city runs on an integrated transport system, so tickets are valid on city buses, trams, the metro and some trains.
+The city runs on an integrated transport system, and tickets are valid on city buses, trams and the metro as well as some trains.

 Public transport in Rome

-The Roman metro may not always be punctual, but it is very well organised.
+The Roman metro may not always be punctual, but it is well organised.
 Trains depart regularly and many stops are appropriately named after the monument that they’re closest to.
-However, it’s worthwhile noting that the metro goes around rather than through the historic centre.
+It’s worthwhile noting that the metro goes around rather than through the historic centre.
 At the end of each line, there are connecting suburban trains.

 The suburban train line, run by Trenitalia, connects the outskirts of Rome with the metro and the rest of Italy.
-Expats should be aware of beggars, pickpockets and street performers on the trains and at stations.
+Expats should be aware of beggars and pickpockets on the trains and at stations.
 Timetables and maps can be viewed on the Trenitalia website.

 Rome’s tram system is of limited use.
-Although trams can squeeze into some of the city’s smaller roads with ease, the routes followed are limited and don’t link up with the metro.
+Although trams can squeeze into some of the city’s smaller roads, the routes followed are limited and don’t link up with the metro.

 Buses are the least common form of public transport in Rome.
-The metro has made them redundant in places and between the traffic and the tiny streets, buses can be a very slow way to get around.
-However, the routes offered are extensive and lists of routes and timetables are available online.
+The metro has made them redundant in places, and between the traffic and the tiny streets, buses can be a terribly slow way to get around.
+That said, routes are extensive and lists of routes and timetables are available online.

 Taxis in Rome

 With an extensive public transport network, taxis are usually the last resort in Rome.
-They’re expensive and drivers have a bad reputation for overcharging for their services.
+They’re expensive and drivers have a bad reputation for overcharging.
 If expats do catch one, they should always look for the official white or yellow cabs and insist that the meter be used, or at least negotiate a flat fare before getting into the car.

 Alternatively, ride-hailing services such as Uber, Lyft and MyTaxi operate in Rome.
-Many expats prefer using rideshare apps as they minimise language barrier issues and allow expats to view routes and fares, which prevents drivers from overcharging for fares.
+Many expats prefer using rideshare apps as they minimise language barrier issues and allow expats to view routes and fares, which prevents drivers from overcharging.

 Driving in Rome

-Italian cities, as a whole, are not car-friendly places and Rome is no exception.
-It was built before cars and attempts to rectify this have created a confusing mess of one-way streets, impossibly tight alleys and deathly roundabouts.
+Italian cities, in general, are not car-friendly places and Rome is no exception.
+It was built long before cars came into existence and attempts to accommodate them have created a confusing mess of one-way streets, impossibly tight alleys and deathly roundabouts.
 Parking is also limited and expensive.